haskell/cabal/doc/setup-commands.rst

 .. program:: runhaskell Setup.hs test

-.. option:: --builddir=dir
+.. option:: --builddir=DIR

     The directory where Cabal puts generated build files (default:
     ``dist``).
 Test logs will be located in the ``test`` subdirectory.

-.. option:: --human-log=path
+.. option:: --test-log=TEMPLATE

     The template used to name human-readable test logs; the path is relative to ``dist/test``.
 By default, logs are named according to